Evidence Tools

 Strategy.
 Nurse Practitioner Scope of Practice

 Overview.
-Nurse practitioners.
-(NPs) have graduate-level nursing education and must complete national board certification exams.
-NP scope of practice is regulated by state-level Nurse Practice Acts and Boards of Nursing and varies by state, ranging from requirements to collaborate with or be supervised by physicians to autonomy to provide care to the full scope of NP training and skills without physician oversight (e.g., independent practice and prescription authority).
+Nurse Practitioners (NPs) have graduate-level nursing education and must complete national board certification exams.
+The NP scope of practice is regulated by state-level Nurse Practice Acts and Boards of Nursing and varies by state, ranging from requirements to collaborate with or be supervised by physicians to autonomy to provide care to the full scope of NP training and skills without physician oversight (e.g., independent practice and prescription authority).
 NPs frequently specialize in primary care, acute care, or mental healthcare.[1]
+There is strong evidence that NPs provide high quality routine care that is equivalent to and sometimes better than, comparable care provided by physicians.[2,3,4]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):